 Introduce a mechanism to monitor all potential single point of failures in the system, so that upon failure, the fault tolerance mechanism can be activated.
-This pattern can be refined as depicted by the following diagram which has been taken from the work of Robert Hanmer4.
+This pattern can be refined as depicted in the Figure 9 which has been taken from the work of Robert Hanmer [5].